vacp2p/rfc/content/docs/rfcs/17/README.md

 The `proof` field is an array of 256 bytes and carries the zkSNARK proof as explained in the [Publishing process](##Publishing).

-Other fields of the `RateLimitProof` message are the public inputs to the [rln circuit](/spec/32) and used for the generation of the `proof`.
+Other fields of the `RateLimitProof` message are the public inputs to the [RLN circuit](/spec/32) and used for the generation of the `proof`.

 The `merkle_root` is an array of 32 bytes in little-endian order which holds the root of membership group Merkle tree at the time of publishing the message.